 Lithium-based battery systems for use in electric vehicles are inherently complex and subject to failure, accidents or other malfunctions.
 Accordingly, we may be exposed to product recalls and product liability claims.
 The risk of product recalls and product liability claims, and associated adverse publicity, is inherent in the development, manufacturing and sale of our products.
 Our products and the products of third parties in which our products are a component are becoming increasingly sophisticated and complicated as advancements in technologies occur, and as demand increases for lighter and more powerful rechargeable batteries.
-In 2021, as a result of increases in the repairing cost and frequency of claims with respect to a certain legacy product sold in 2017 and 2018, the Company conducted an analysis and concluded that a particular component purchased from a supplier was not meeting the Company's performance standards.
-As a result, the Company expects that the impacted legacy product sold will need to be replaced before the expiration of the warranty term.
-This reassessment resulted in a change in estimate for additional accrual of \$34.1 million for such legacy product sold.
+At the same time, product quality and liability issues present significant risks.
 Product quality and liability issues may affect not only our own products but also the third-party products in which our battery products are a component.
 Our efforts and the efforts of our development partners to maintain product quality may not be successful, which may result in us incurring expenses in connection with, for example, product recalls and product liability claims, and adversely impact our brand image and reputation as a producer of high-quality products.
 Any product recall or product liability claims seeking significant monetary damages could have a material adverse effect on our business and financial condition.
 A product recall or product liability claim could generate substantial negative publicity about our products and business, interfere with our manufacturing plans and product delivery obligations as we seek to replace, or repair affected products, and inhibit or prevent commercialization of other future product candidates.